-As Rick Lawrence, author of Sifted: God’s Scandalous Response to Satan’s Outrageous Demand writes, “…the enemies of God are reduced to deception, illusion and trickery.
+“…the enemies of God are reduced to deception, illusion and trickery.
 That is why another of Satan’s names is “the Tempter.”
-When we sin we unwittingly open ourselves to demonic influence not because Satan’s decommissioned mob has the authority to harass us, but expressly because our shame makes us reluctant to move in the authority Christ won for those who follow Him.”¹
+When we sin we unwittingly open ourselves to demonic influence not because Satan’s decommissioned mob has the authority to harass us, but expressly because our shame makes us reluctant to move in the authority Christ won for those who follow Him.”

-Here’s the kicker: even if we do not recognize that there is in fact an enemy who is engaged in battle against the Creator and against His creation, namely the human race, this failure to recognize the truth doesn’t change the situation: we’re still unwittingly, unknowingly, unintentionally engaged.
-Except we’re losing the battle by omission.
+I can’t say this strongly enough.
+Even if you do not recognize that there is an enemy who is engaged in battle against the Creator and against His creation, namely the human race, you’re still unwittingly, unknowingly, and unintentionally engaged.
+Failure to recognize the truth doesn’t change reality.
+Except you’re losing the battle by omission.

-Hebrews 12 instructs, “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.”
-(Hebrews 12:1-4)
+“Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith…” Hebrews 12:1-4 (ESV)

-Lay aside or get rid of, dispose of: trash, delete, uninstall if you will, the things that kill your body, mind and spirit.
-The things that kill your relationships and your witness, the things that so easily arm your enemy against you.
+Lay aside or get rid of, dispose of.
+Trash, delete, uninstall if you will, any sin that’s consistently present in your life.
+Habitual sin kills your body, mind and spirit.
+It’s the stuff that destroys your relationships and your witness.
+The junk that easily arms your spiritual enemy against you.

-Run, yes run, weary and battle-broken as you are with endurance, with your eyes on the finish line ahead, where Jesus, sometimes maybe with the likeness of a track coach, locks eyes on us, perfecting our faith as we sometimes walk, maybe stumble, lose pace, trip, get back up and run if even slowly.
+Run, yes run, weary and battle-broken as you may be with endurance, with your eyes on the finish line ahead.
+This is where Jesus, sometimes maybe even with the likeness of a track coach, locks eyes with you.
+This is where He is perfecting our faith as we walk, stumble, lose pace, trip on our face, then get back up and run, if even slowly.

 That’s the plan.
-Though it isn’t complicated, it certainly is not easy and Hebrews 10:36 warns of the hardships.
-We feel it even more when it’s our lives or the lives of our closest loved ones deep in the trenches.
-Don’t miss it though, these battles are won, ironically only by surrender to the Savior, Jesus Christ:
+Though it isn’t complicated, it certainly isn’t easy.
+Hebrews 10:36 warns of the hardships that require our endurance.
+We feel the hard stuff even more when it’s the lives of our closest loved ones deep in the trenches.
+You know those times when you’re absolutely powerless to do anything except pray.
+You can’t rescue, save, or fix them.

 “Therefore lift your drooping hands and strengthen your weak knees, and make straight paths for your feet, so that what is lame may not be put out of joint but rather be healed.”
-(Hebrews 12:12-13)
+Hebrews 12:12-13 (ESV)

-The image Paul gives us there as he quotes Isaiah 35:3-4 is that just like a runner in a race and a warrior in battle, when we’re exhausted we also hang our hands, unlikely to want to lift our arms and most likely unable to do so.
-However, when we place our eyes on the “author and finisher of our faith” (Hebrews 12:2), and we return to where He has called us (Proverbs 4:26-27), it is then and there, in surrender that we find victory.
+The image Paul gives us there as he quotes Isaiah 35:3-4 is just like a runner in a race and a warrior in battle.
+When we’re exhausted we also hang our hands and our arms feel like heavy weights.
+However, we have to dig deep and find a way to place our eyes on the “author and finisher of our faith” (Hebrews 12:2), and to return to where He has called us (Proverbs 4:26-27).